-Here's how to get the best performance from your Gmail account:
+Here are some recommendations for getting the best performance from your Gmail account:

-|Avoid bulk operations||Select less than 1,000 messages at a time when performing tasks such as deleting messages, emptying trash, applying labels, or archiving messages.|
+|Avoid bulk operations||Select less than 1,000 messages at once for tasks such as deleting messages, emptying trash, applying labels, or archiving messages.|

 |Use search in Gmail||Search in Gmail the same way you use Google to search the web.
 Type in keywords to find messages in your account.|

-- Use filters.
-Use filters to narrow or target searches in Gmail.
-Filters can also be used to automatically sort and apply labels to mail.
+|Use filters||Create filters to manage your incoming mail using Gmail’s filters.
+Filters automatically sort and apply labels to mail.
+You can also use filters to narrow or refine searches in Gmail.
 We recommend using no more than 500 filters.
-Using too many filters can result in an error.
+Using too many filters can result in errors in Gmail.|

-When switching to a Google Workspace account, merge your mail folders before migrating old email into Gmail.
-For fine-grained organization after a data migration, try using multiple labels per message instead of creating exclusive labels.
+When switching to a Google Workspace Gmail account, merge your mail folders before migrating email to Gmail.
+For fine-grained organization after migration, try using multiple labels per message instead of creating exclusive labels.

 |Know Gmail limits||